DavidArangoM/timeoff-management-application/README.md

 ## Demo

-- [timeoff-app](https://timeoff.damedina.com/login/) (The app will be available one week, cost reasons :P )
+- [timeoff-app](https://timeoff.damedina.com/login/) (The app will be available for one week, for cost reasons :P )